home-assistant/home-assistant.io/source/_integrations/zwave_js.markdown

 ## Z-Wave Command Classes supported in Home Assistant

-The following table lists Command Classes that are supported in Home Assistant, together with their version and their required
+The following table lists Command Classes that Home Assistant will respond to when queried by other devices, together with the implemented version and required security class:
-Security Class.

 | Command Class                 | Version | Security Class  |
 | ----------------------------- | ---------------- | --------------- |